mmlak-0109/Make-Effective-Data-Visualization/README.md

 ## Summary

-The data-set for these visualizations contain 1,157 baseball players.
+The data-set for these visualizations contains 1,157 baseball players.
 The player data includes their handedness (right, left, or both), height (in inches), weight (in pounds), batting average, and home runs.
-My goal for these visualizations are twofold.
-First, to give you an overview of the data by showing how the players (grouped by their handedness) compare across their stats.
-Second, to show you the relationships between the stats.
+My goal for these visualizations is twofold.
+First, to show how the players (grouped by their handedness) compare across their average performance stats.
+Second, to show you the relationships between players (grouped by their height and weight) compare across their average performance stats.

 ## Design

 I began my exploration of the data initially in a spreadsheet, but I made my initial plots using dimple.
-I began by making one or two satterplots and bar-graphs, but I pretty quickly went ahead and made all the plots I could think of.
-After getting all of the charts made individually, I decided I wanted to break the data into two different sections.
+I began by making one or two scatter plots and bar graphs, but I pretty quickly went ahead and made all the plots I could think of.
+After getting all of the charts made individually, I decided I wanted to break the data into two different sections, highlighting different relationships in each section.
+From this point on, however, I focused mainly on the technical side of my visualizations, putting off making my graphs explanatory until later.
+It was at this point in the development of my visualizations that I asked for feedback from three people.
+I adjusted my plots to incorporate almost all of the points of improvement brought up in the feedback, and then, thanks to a reminder to make sure my visualizations tell a story, I refocused my plots and found some key points to highlight.

+In the "Average Performance Stats by Handedness" set of plots, I chose bar graphs due to the variables being categorical.
+For the "Average Performance Stats by Height/Weight" section, I chose line graphs so that any trends between the performance stats and height and weight could be seen.
+I also chose to make the legend interactive to allow viewers to untangle the data by isolating each line.
+In addition, while the colors used for the line graphs are dimple's default colors, I chose keep them after playing around with other sets of colors.
+I thought that, compared to the other color combinations I tried, they provided the best contrast and had a nice soft tone that is distinct yet easy on the eyes.
+Finally, my main reason for showing only one set at a time, and one chart within each set at a time, was to keep the visualization page as clean and simple as possible.

 ## Feedback